It’s hard to beat web applications when it comes to convenience and flexibility, especially for a mobile sales force.

 Out of the box, Sugar supports integrations with some of the most popular Google Apps:

-- Gmail integration allow you to send emails directly from your SugarCRM dashboard.
+- Gmail integration allows you to send emails directly from your SugarCRM dashboard.

 - Google Docs integration allows you to save documents from Sugar directly to your Google Drive, and you can associate existing Docs with Sugar, so you can access them from your dashboard without visiting your Google Drive.

-It probably comes as no surprise that Microsoft doesn’t natively support Google Apps integration.
-With their suite of Office 365 products, Microsoft is making a mighty effort to compete with Google for space in the web applications landscape.
+It is no surprise that Microsoft doesn’t natively support Google Apps integration.
+With its suite of Office 365 products, Microsoft is making a mighty effort to compete with Google for space in the web applications landscape.

-While there are some third-party options available, a successful integration is not guaranteed.
+While some third-party options are available, a successful integration is not guaranteed.

 Keeping It All In The Cloud(s)